Bartacus/BartacusBundle/docs/quickstart.rst

     +-- plugins
         +-- class.tx_content_text.php

-As you can see, the important class in your extension is the `AcmeContent.php`, which transforms your extension into a Symfony bundle.
-Obviously it uses the same naming convention, so take a vendor name and your extension name and camel case it together.
-Don't forget to add the `AcmeContent` class to your `AppKernel`.
+As you can see, the important class in your extension is the ``AcmeContent.php``, which transforms your extension into a Symfony bundle.
+Obviously it uses the similar naming convention to Symfony, so take a vendor name and your extension name and camel case it together.
+Don't forget to add the ``AcmeContent`` class to your ``AppKernel``.

 .. code-block:: php